Transipedia/dekupl-run/README.md

 FileName | Description
 ---------|------------
 `diff-counts.tsv.gz` | Contains k-mers counts from `noGENCODE-counts.tsv.gz` that have passed the differential testing.
-Output format is a tsv with the following columns: `kmer pvalue meanA meanB log2FC [SAMPLES]`.
+Output format is a tsv with the following columns: `kmer pvalue mean0 mean1 log2FC [SAMPLES]`.
 `merged-diff-counts.tsv.gz` | Contains assembled k-mers from `diff-counts.tsv.gz`.
-Output format is a tsv with the following columns: `nb_merged_kmers contig kmer pvalue meanA meanB log2FC [SAMPLES]`.
+Output format is a tsv with the following columns: `nb_merged_kmers contig kmer pvalue mean_{condition0} mean_{condition1} log2FC [SAMPLES]`.
 `raw-counts.tsv.gz` | Containins raw k-mer counts of all libraries that have been filtered with the reccurence filters.
 `noGENCODE-counts.tsv.gz` | Contains k-mer counts filtered from `raw-counts.tsv` with k-mers from the reference transcripts (ex: GENCODE by default).
 `sample_conditions_full.tsv` | Tabulated file with samples names, conditions and normalization factors. `sample_conditions.tsv` is the sample

 *Notes* :
-For limma-voom in k-mer statistical method, meanA and meanB are in CPM (counts per million).
+For limma-voom in k-mer statistical method, means are in CPM (counts per million).
 ## Whole-genome data

 It is now possible to run DE-kupl-style analysis on whole-genome data, i.e. without using a reference transcriptome.